Yelp (software)

 Yelp, also known as the GNOME Help Browser is the default help viewer for GNOME that allows users to access help documentation.
 Yelp follows the freedesktop.org help system specification and reads mallard, DocBook, man pages, info, and HTML documents.
 HTML is available by using XSLT to render XML documents into HTML.

 Yelp has a search feature as well as a toolbar at the top for navigation through previously viewed documentation.
-Because it functions as a type of web browser, it uses Firefox as a dependency and Firefox must be installed in order to use yelp.